 - Zarrouf 2007, atypicals cause NMS with TD; varied symptoms .

-(10) Reports of Risperdal-induced TD.
+(10) Early Reports of TD Caused by Risperdal, Abilify and other “Atypicals.”
 One of the false claims made by drug companies and their psychiatric advocates is that Risperdal, Zyprexa, Abilify, Seroquel, Invega and other “atypical” antipsychotic drugs do not cause TD or cause it rarely.
 This section contains articles demonstrating that the atypicals do in fact cause tardive dyskinesia at a significant rate.

 A. Risperdal.
 For the purpose of demonstrating how long it has been known that Risperdal causes TD in children and adults, these articles were published before 2005.
 Many more have been published since.a